-However, forecasting Saving Plans commitments is an art.
-In the dynamic world of cloud infrastructure, systems are constantly evolving — your team is constantly modernizing and rightsizing, so the overall cloud cost fluctuates.
+Savings Plans are AWS discounts that allow you to save money by comitting to a specific amount of usage over a time period.
+However, forecasting spending commitments is an art.
+In the dynamic world of cloud infrastructure, systems are constantly evolving — your team is constantly modernizing and rightsizing, so the overall cloud usage fluctuates.

 Any time you buy Saving Plans, you are committed to the usage for every hour.
 Because you pay for the commitment regardless of usage, for every hour you don’t hit that usage level, you lose money.
 This is known as “unused commit.”
 And if you approach it too carefully and end up under-committing, you’ll wind up paying for the resources your team needs at the highest AWS price tier.